openid/openid4vp_ble/main.md

 The Wallet and Verifier MUST keep a separate message counter for each session key.
 The message counter value MUST be a 4-byte big-endian unsigned integer.
 For the first encryption with a session key, the message counter MUST be set to 1.
 Before each following encryption with the same key, the message counter value MUST be increased by 1.
 A message counter value MUST never be reused in any future encryption using the same key.
 The AAD (Additional Authenticated Data defined in NIST SP 800-38D) used as input for the GCM function MUST be an empty string.
 The plaintext used as input for the GCM function MUST be Wallet request or Wallet response.
 The value of the data element in the session establishment and session data messages as defined in 9.1.1.4 MUST be the concatenation of the ciphertext and all 16 bytes of the authentication tag (ciphertext || authentication tag).

-ToDo: Need to pharaphrase, currently text borrowed from ISO.

 # Security Considerations

 ## Session Information

 Both wallet and the Verifier MUST remove all the information about the session after its termination.

-## Ensuring the Wallet is Connected to the correct Verifier
+## Ensuring the Wallet is Connected to teh correct Verifier

 To ensure that the Wallet is connected to the correct Verifier.
 The Wallet may verify the Ident characteristic as described in Clause 8.3.3.1.4.
 The Ident characteristic value MUST be calculated using the following procedure: